 Best Macedonia Beaches & Cafes You Have To Hit This Summer

-Ohrid is the world’s best-kept secret, littered with pristine beaches, breath-taking views, fresh food, great nightlife and most importantly, a wealth of history.
-Ohrid is, in fact, the oldest city in the world with continuous civilization advancement, earning it the name “Kingdom of Archaeologists.”
-Most people know this, but because it’s a super cool fact I’m going to chuck it in any way, Ohrid has a church for each day of the year – 365 in total, earning it yet another name “The Balkan Jerusalem.”
+Ohrid is the world’s best-kept secret, littered with pristine beaches, breathtaking views, fresh food, fantastic nightlife, and, most importantly, a wealth of history.
+Ohrid is the oldest city globally with continuous civilization advancement, earning it the name “Kingdom of Archaeologists.”
+Most people know this, but because it’s a super cool fact, I’m going to chuck it in any way; Ohrid has a church for each day of the year – 365 in total, earning it yet another name, “The Balkan Jerusalem.”